Design Goals

 5. Separation of Concerns

-Policy evaluation is distinct from budget issuance, which is distinct from payment binding.
+Policy evaluation is distinct from budget authorization, which is distinct from settlement execution.
 Each layer can be audited, tested, and replaced independently.

-- Payment authorization binds only what is necessary for that settlement
+- Minimal disclosure: SBA specifies only what is necessary for the current payment

 Architecture Principles